SWIFTSIM/SWIFT/doc/RTD/source/GettingStarted/compiling_code.rst

 libNUMA
 ~~~~~~~
-libNUMA is used to pin threads.
+libNUMA is used to pin threads (but see INSTALL.swift).

 GSL
 ~~~